PeterBeard/project-euler/haskell/README.md

 Haskell solutions to the Project Euler problems.
+Run `cabal run problem-xxx` to run the solution to a particular problem.